aduilio/to-do-app-server/README.md

 You can run directly on the IDE as a Spring Boot application.
 It is possible to run using the Maven command: *mvn spring-boot:run*.

+Run using the jar file: *java -jar bin/application.jar*.

 ## Running using Docker

 Build the image using the command: *docker build -t posinatel/todoappserver .* (pay attention the dot in the end of the command)